bitmovin/bitmovin-player-ui/README.md

 const myUiManager = new UIManager(player, myUi, myUiConfig);
 ```

-All of the configuration properties are optional.
+All the configuration properties are optional.
 If `metadata` is set, it overwrites the metadata of the player configuration.
 If `recommendations` is set, a list of recommendations is shown in the `RecommendationOverlay` at the end of playback.
 For this to work, the UI must contain a `RecommendationOverlay`, like the default player UI does.

 ### UI Playground